Clyde L. Herring

-Clyde LaVerne Herring (May 3, 1879 – September 15, 1945), an American Democratic politician who served as the 26th governor of Iowa, and then one of its U.S. senators, during the last part of the Great Depression and the first part of World War II.
+Clyde LaVerne Herring (May 3, 1879 – September 15, 1945) was an American Democratic politician who served as the 26th governor of Iowa, and then one of its U.S. senators, during the last part of the Great Depression and the first part of World War II.

 Early life

-He was born in 1879 and raised in Jackson County, Michigan, where he attended public schools.
+He was born in 1879 and raised in Jackson County, Michigan.
 His parents farmed until he was 14 years old, when the Panic of 1893 caused failing finances that made it necessary for them to move to town.

 Early career

 In 1897, at 18, he moved to Detroit, Michigan, and became a jewelry clerk.

 Enlisting in the military, he served during the Spanish–American War as a private in Company D of the Third Michigan Regiment.

 After the war, he moved to Colorado Springs, Colorado, where he engaged in ranching from 1902 to 1906.
 He then moved to Massena, Iowa, where he farmed for two years (1906–1908).

 As Time magazine would recount in a 1935 cover story featuring him, "in Detroit he had fixed Henry Ford's watch, thus came to know that rising automobile manufacturer.
 From 1910 until the distributing system was reshuffled after the War, Clyde Herring was Ford agent for Iowa.
 By that time he had acquired $3,000,000 worth of Des Moines real estate."

 In 1916–17, he served with the Iowa National Guard on the Mexican border.
 Returning to civilian life in Des Moines, as America entered the First World War, Herring led local fundraising efforts as the chair of the Greater Des Moines Committee, and he was invited to Washington to advise the federal government on speeding up production of war supplies.